 It is important to wait a minimum of eight weeks after a graft excision before performing another graft excision, so that the sutured skin will have healed enough to permit another procedure in the same area without opening any of the original wounds, and so that any follicles that were missed in the prior procedure will have time to grow new hair.
 These follicles can then be identified and, if necessary, removed in the next session.

 For the same reason, it is necessary to wait at least 8 weeks after a graft excision to perform a camouflage procedure.
-Waiting at least 8 weeks will insure that all of the problem grafts will have been adequately removed and will allow the skin to heal enough that it can support a camouflage session where additional follicular units (obtained from the donor area) are transplanted into the front or top of the scalp.
+Waiting at least 8 weeks will ensure that all of the problem grafts will have been adequately removed and will allow the skin to heal enough that it can support a camouflage session where additional follicular units (obtained from the donor area) are transplanted into the front or top of the scalp.

 FUT vs. FUE in Combined Repair